Installing Radiant Heated Floors

 To make turns when laying out the floor heating mats, simply cut the mesh backing and turn the mat accordingly, as shown in the photo below.
 (Never cut the heat cable.)

-When installing heat cable off the spool, the cable is secured to the floor using thin metal strips (cable straps) that are nailed or screwed to the floor (see photo below).
+When installing heat cable off the spool, the cable is secured to the floor using thin metal strips (cable straps) that are nailed or screwed to the floor (shown in photo below).
 These straps have small tabs in them where the heat cable is placed.
 Simply bend the tab over the cable to secure it.

 Ideal for heating under laminate and engineered wood flooring, installation of a heated floor with HeatShield floor insulation panels is a snap.
 The floor heating panels consist of insulated aluminum plates that easily snap together across the length of the floor.
 The panels have pre-cut grooves for the heating cable, ensuring accurate spacing and allowing you to use ComfortTile heating cables without the use of mortar and thinset.